 Why doing a collaboration with one influencer won’t work

-Influencer marketing is a test and learn strategy
+Influencer marketing is a test-and-learn strategy

-Like any test and learn strategy, it’s in the volume that you can get better results (and conclusions).
+Like any test-and-learn strategy, it’s in the volume that you can get better results (and conclusions).

 Ask yourself: what’s gonna happen if you only collaborate with one person?

-- The collab is a success: you make a lot of sales at once and the promotion is great.
+- The collab is a success: you make a lot of sales and the promotion is great.
 Problem: if the next one (with the same person) is a disaster, you won’t understand why.

 Social networks do not reflect reality

 I have been VERY disappointed with some content creators when dealing with them professionally.
 On Instagram, they seem very nice, funny, and creative.
-In real life they are messy, haughty, unorganized and unprofessional.
+In real life, they are messy, haughty, unorganized and unprofessional.